Having a safety plan can help you stay safe!

 - Don’t try to argue or reason with your partner.
 You can’t change your partner’s behavior.

-- Protect your face with your hands and arms, if your partner hits you.
-If knocked down, curl up in a ball protecting your head, face and stomach.
+- If your partner tries to hit you, protect your face with your hands and arms.
+If knocked down, curl up in a ball protecting your head, face, and stomach.

-- Back the car in the driveway and keep it filled with gas.
+- Back the car in the driveway and keep it filled with gas so that you can easily drive away.
 Keep the driver’s door unlocked.

 - Keep your cell phone fully charged.